 Program Manager for the Global Energy Group Overseas Private Investment Corporation (OPIC)

-Come join AEE/NCC as we learn about various US government agency perspectives related to energy reform and electricity access in emerging markets around the world.
-We will discuss (among other things) how energy reform advances the US government’s interests around the world.
-What are the United States’ priorities?
-How do US companies play a role?
+Come join AEE/NCC as we learn about various perspectives related to energy reform and electricity access in emerging markets around the world.
+We will discuss (among other things) how energy reform advances public and private sector interests around the world.
+How do entrepreneurs and companies play a role?
 How does energy drive global economic opportunities?
-This event will be a fascinating and enlightening primer on this very important topic from several US Interagency experts.
+This event will be a fascinating and enlightening primer on this very important topic from several experts.

 Non-Members of AEE - $40

 Project Manager for the USAID Southern Africa Energy Program (SAEP)

 Kathleen O’Dell, Principal with Deloitte’s Government & Public Services Energy practice, leads a portfolio of global energy reform programs across sub-Saharan Africa, India, and Latin America.
 Kathleen is Board Member and International Committee Chair of AEE’s Council on Women in Energy & Environmental Leadership, and covers smart energy/cities, energy efficiency, energy analytics, and the gender-energy nexus.